chachakawooka/mage-stack/README.md

 ### GET STARTED WITH ALPACA

-There is already a start theme in app/design/frontend;  However if you wish to rename this, you must also =chagne the frontools/config/theme.json to register in gulp
+There is already a start theme in app/design/frontend;  However if you wish to rename this, you must also change the frontools/config/theme.json to register in gulp

 ###### Run Gulp
 ```